-On the other hand, if $pos_s =$ "-", it means that the current block is an empty block, we can use ACT table to obtain the class number of the next active block.
-If ACT(c) = "-", it implies that there exists no active block on the processor.
+On the other hand, if $pos_s =$ "-," it means that the current block is an empty block, that is, the cases illustrated in Figure 6(c) and 6(d).
+We can use ACT table to obtain the class number of the next active block.
+If ACT(c) = "-," it implies that there exists no active block on the processor.
 Certainly, there is no starting element on the processor.
-Otherwise, we can find an active block on the processor.
-We can get the number of blocks needed to skip over the current block to the next active block and the position of the accessed element on that active block from JUMP and ACT tables, respectively.
-Thus, we have Steps 5-11.
-For simplicity, in Step 12 the operation JUMPk is executed for all cases.
+Otherwise, which means that we can find an active block on the processor, we can get the number of blocks needed to skip over the current block to